Something magical happens when you give your project a name.

 Once someone signs up for your newsletter, you need to carry your branding into the inbox.
 The first place to include your name is in the subject line or as part of your sender name.

-For example, Chaitra Radhakrishna includes both her name and business name in the “from” section.
-“Chaitra from PinkPot” puts her front and center as the creator, while also giving context about her company.
+For example, I include both my name and business name in the “from” section.
+Sending my emails from “Afoma @ Reading Middle Grade” puts me front and center as the creator while also giving context about my brand.

-A great newsletter name is important – but your newsletter also needs to deliver compelling content over time.
+A great newsletter name is important – but it also needs to deliver compelling content over time.
+Once you’ve got your name down, you can start publishing successful newsletters using our best tips.

-Sign up for your free account and start growing your newsletter audience today!
+Sign up for your free account and start growing your audience today!